Te Tiriti o Waitangi policy

 Hāpaitia te Tiriti o Waitangi ꟷ Giving effect to our commitment to te Tiriti o Waitangi

-Language matters ꟷ what we mean by health, health equity, and pro-equity
+Language matters ꟷ what we mean by health and health equity

 Māori health inequity is understood as arising from adverse impacts of colonisation on the wider social and economic determinants of health, for example, education, poverty, discrimination, quality of housing.[10]